Marquee deployment

 Public statements from Tesla CEO Elon Musk during 2025 set expectations that the verified deployment data does not match.
 The verified-vs-claimed comparison is the editorial core of the Tesla Robotaxi story:

-On the Q4 2024 earnings call, Musk stated Teslas would drive autonomously in Austin "with no one in them" by June 2025.
-At June 2025 launch, vehicles operated with a safety monitor in the front passenger seat; fully unsupervised operation began incrementally in Austin later in 2025.
+- Claimed (Q4 2024 call): Teslas would drive in Austin "with no one in them" by June 2025.
+Verified: at the June 2025 launch, vehicles ran with a safety monitor in the front seat; unsupervised operation began incrementally in Austin later in 2025.

-In July 2025, Musk publicly stated that "half of the population of the US" would be covered by Tesla Robotaxi by year-end 2025.
-By year-end 2025, Tesla operated commercially in two cities, Austin and San Francisco, with the Bay Area operation primarily Uber-with-FSD rather than the Robotaxi service.
+- Claimed (July 2025): "half of the population of the US" covered by year-end 2025.
+Verified: by year-end, Tesla ran commercially in two cities (Austin and the Bay Area), and the Bay Area was mostly Uber-with-FSD, not the Robotaxi service.

-In October 2025 on a podcast appearance, Musk anticipated 500 Robotaxis operating in Austin and over 1,000 in the Bay Area by year-end 2025.
-Robotaxi Tracker data for year-end 2025 showed approximately 42 vehicles in Austin and approximately 130 in the Bay Area (most still supervised), per independent tracking.
+- Claimed (October 2025): 500 Robotaxis in Austin and 1,000+ in the Bay Area by year-end.
+Verified: Robotaxi Tracker showed about 42 in Austin and 130 in the Bay Area, most still supervised.

-On the Q1 2026 earnings call (April 22, 2026), Musk publicly stated that "I don't think probably unsupervised FSD or Robotaxi revenue will be super material this year," acknowledging the gap between earlier projections and current deployment scale.
+- Acknowledged (Q1 2026 call, April 22, 2026): Musk himself said "I don't think probably unsupervised FSD or Robotaxi revenue will be super material this year," closing the loop on the gap.

 The verified record